 Before we headed to Orlando, I spent hours trawling through the internet, watching ride POV videos on youtube and reading countless blogs about it.
 So, I thought I would add to all the stuff out there about The Magic Kingdom and tell you about our day at this popular theme park in Orlando.
+Don’t forget to make the most out of your fast past with these Disney Fastpass secrets!

 If you’re heading to Disney, make sure you pack properly and bring comfortable shoes for Disney!